Thankjnv/CTF-Writeups/picoCTF-2018-Contacts/README.md

 PIE is disabled, which means we know the addresses of the text segment, bss, GOT-PLT, etc.

-Now it's time to start looking at the source code and understand the program's functionality.
+Now it's time to start reading through the source code and understand the program's functionality.

 After a quick examine we can understand it's a contact list which provides us the 4 following options: Display contact, create contact, delete_contact and set a contact's bio.